andresangelini/andresangelini.github.io/_posts/2018-11-16-Error-handling-in-Sass.md

 And here we are, at the very end of our incredible journey with a fully funcitonal Responsive Medieval Board, just as we planned it.
 You might be thinking, what else could be possible do?
 Is there anything that have slipped our minds?
 Anything we could improve?
 Naturally, that depends on who you ask.
 But to me, there is, and it is actually quite important.

+## Dealing with `@error`s

 Usually, when working with other languages, it is common practice to make sure your custom functions work the way you expect them to by applying some kind of **error handling**.
 This generally involves defining what kind of arguments are accepted and throwing an error message when an invalid one was passed to facilitate debugging our code.
 It is something easy to overlook when working with Sass, but it is really worth doing, even if it is code only we are ever going to see.
+In fact, Sass has an actual **directive** for doing just that called [`@error`]; it **throws** a message as `string` and **stops** whatever function is running at the time.
 But there is no better way to explain something than through an example, so let us start off with our freshly baked `tiling-positions()` function.

 ```scss
 @function tiling-positions($tiling-x: 0px,